mathew-j-davis/shuttle/docs/readme_deployment_notes.md

 # Deployment and Script Management on Ubuntu Server

 This guide provides instructions for deploying and managing the Shuttle project on an Ubuntu server.
-The steps below will guide you through the process of deploying and managing the Shuttle project on an Ubuntu server

 ## Project Structure